Top Things To Do In Rome

 The Sistine Chapel is a large chapel in the Vatican Museums just outside of Rome.

-The Vatican is actually a country…the world’s smallest nation, Vatican City, with 550 citizens!
+The Vatican is its own country, the world’s smallest nation, Vatican City, with 550 citizens!
 This is where the Pope lives, the leader of the Catholic Church.

-There are so many famous buildings and works of art in Rome but one of my favorites is the ceiling inside the Sistine Chapel.
+There are so many famous buildings and works of art in Rome, but one of our favorites is the ceiling inside the Sistine Chapel.
 It is HU-U-U-GE.
 It’s a painting bigger than a basketball court!

 It was hand-painted by the famous Italian artist Michelangelo.
-The ceiling has 366 figures and tells biblical stories.
-It took four years to paint and finished in 1541.
+The ceiling completed in 1541, took four years to paint.
+It features 366 figures and depicts stories from the bible stories.
 That’s a long time to paint!

 Coming Soon: More about the

 The famous Roman ruins at Torre Argentina span a full city block and are the home to over 300 stray cats.

 The Torre Argentina Cat Sanctuary (located down below in the ruins) is a shelter for homeless cats.
 Volunteers feed and care for all of these Italian gatti (gatti means cats in Italian).